-Small Foundation has provided AMEA with multi-annual funding to support its start-up phase and expand its operations.
-A Small Foundation representative is also a non-executive board member of AMEA.
-AMEA continued to refine its value proposition and establish its operations.
-It is still too early to assess the impact of AMEA's work.
-(2018 advance: €140,000, 2017: €75,947)
+Small Foundation has provided AMEA with multi annual funding to support its start up phase and expand its operations.
+A Small Foundation representative is also a non executive board member of AMEA.
+(2019 advance: €80,000, 2018: €140,000)

 2. The Aspen Network for Development Entrepreneurs (ANDE) is a global membership network of organisations that support entrepreneurship in emerging markets in order to create prosperity for the world's poor.
-Small Foundation supports the network's development and core activities, particularly in East and West Africa.
-Small Foundation also held a seat on the Executive Committee for ANDE, which provides advisory guidance to the network's senior leadership and Small Foundation co-chairs the corporate lab of ANDE, which creates a space for learning and collaboration between large businesses, SGBs and the wider ANDE community.
+Small Foundation is a member of ANDE and supported the network's development and core activities, particularly in East and West Africa.

-In addition to the successful continuation of its core activities in 2018, Small Foundation continued to support ANDE's collaborative effort to catalyse the entrepreneurial ecosystem in Uganda.
-The findings of the first phase of this work were published in Sep 2018 and Small Foundation is working with ANDE to build phase 2.
-(2018 advance: €101,378, 2017: €20,000)
+In 2019, Small Foundation continued to support ANDE's collaborative initiative to catalyse the entrepreneurial ecosystem in Uganda (2019 advance: €67,068, 2018: €101,378)